 UCS-2.
 UCS-2 stands for "Universal Character Set coded in 2 octets" and is also known as "the two-octet BMP form."
-It is the two-octet (16-bit) encoding consisting only of code positions for plane zero, the Basic Multilingual Plane.
+It was documented in earlier editions of 10646 as the two-octet (16-bit) encoding consisting only of code positions for plane zero, the Basic Multilingual Plane.
+This documentation has been removed from ISO/IEC 10646:2011, and the term UCS-2 should now be considered obsolete.
+It no longer refers to an encoding form in either 10646 or the Unicode Standard.